 A fully staffed service is available from 8.15am until 9pm on weekdays during term-time.
 Please note that you must have your Student ID card with you to enter the building.
 Visitors must first email firstname.lastname@example.org to arrange a visit.

 At St Mary's you'll be supported by our professional and friendly Library Services team who can offer expert advice on using our services.
 Our specialist Academic Liaison Librarians offer bookable one-to-one sessions in the Library to help you get to grips with resources in your subject.

-You also have access to a team of Learning Development Lecturers, who can offer help with many aspects of studying, including essay writing, exam techniques and time management.
+You also have access to a team of Learning Development Lecturers, who can offer help with many aspects of studying.
 Learning Development Lecturers aim to provide you with the skills and resources you need to enjoy your studies, overcome any difficulties and make the most of your time at University.